Putting-out system

 The putting-out system, also known historically as the domestic system or workshop system, was a method of subcontracting production in which a central agent, often a merchant or manufacturer, distributed raw materials to workers who completed the work in their own homes or small workshops.
 This system was widely used in pre-industrial Europe and early America, particularly in the textile industry, shoemaking, lock-making, and the production of small firearm parts.
 It flourished from the late Middle Ages through the Industrial Revolution, gradually declining in the mid-19th century with the rise of centralized factory production.

+Historical overview

-Unlike modern concepts of freelancing, subcontracting, or remote work, which are associated with flexible labor markets, digital communication, and individual entrepreneurship, the putting-out system was embedded in the socio-economic structures of agrarian and early-industrial societies.
+The putting-out system was embedded in the socio-economic structures of agrarian and early-industrial societies.
 For most workers, it was not a voluntary or entrepreneurial choice but a necessary means of supplementing family income.
 The system was particularly suited to pre-urban rural economies, where travel to centralized workplaces was impractical, and households combined production tasks with agricultural and domestic chores.

 The putting-out system is often regarded as a form of proto-industrialization, representing a transitional phase between artisanal production and factory-based industrial capitalism.
 Although mechanization and factory labor largely replaced domestic production in industrialized nations by the late 19th century, analogous forms of decentralized, home-based subcontracting still persist in parts of China, India, and South America, especially in labor-intensive industries.
 However, these contemporary practices differ significantly from the historical domestic system in terms of technology, labor relations, and economic context.